Barcelona Itineraries

 Hands-on group cooking class designed for friends: learn to make tapas or paella together and sit down to enjoy the results.

-Visit Basílica de la Sagrada Família (guided or audio tour)
+Visit Basílica de la Sagrada Família — accessible visit with seating

 Escapology Barcelona — 60–90min group escape room